moderneinc/springboot-migration-workshop/docs/moderne-cli/README.md

   mod config recipes install --from-moderne
 ```

+If this steps fails, download [this file](https://gist.github.com/rpau/e848744e3ece1fabbe4fb9451843e371) and store it at $HOME/.moderne/cli/recipes.properties

 ### Configure the Spring PetClinic repository

 With the CLI downloaded and configured, you're now ready to set up the repository.